adshhzy/EG2018/ReadMe.md

 $cmake .
 $make

-In the root directory, there should be an executable called "fcm" (or "fcm.exe" on Windows if it is successfully built).
+In the EG2018 directory, there should be an executable called "fcm" (or "fcm.exe" on Windows if it is successfully built).

 RUNNING